List of renamed municipalities in Italy

 The following is a list of settlements in Italy whose name was changed between 1861 and today, sorted by region.
-This list contains only settlements within the present-day borders of Italy, but omits the German place names in South Tyrol (see Prontuario dei nomi locali dell'Alto Adige and Italianization of South Tyrol).
+This list contains only settlements within the present-day borders of Italy, but omits the German place names in South Tyrol (see Prontuario dei nomi locali dell'Alto Adige and Italianization of South Tyrol) and the italianized versions of the French place names in Aosta Valley.